OCExercise/haskellbook-solutions/chapters/chapter06/README.md

         * `Floating`: defines operations on reals and complex numbers
         * `RealFrac`: defines operations on real fractional numbers
         * `RealFloat`: defines operations on real floating-point numbers
+    * *Instances* are defined for type classes on each of their pertinent monomorphic types.
+Run `:info <type class>` against the type classes listed above to see the list of instances defined for each one.

 ## Type-defaulting type classes

 * Numerical computations [specify defaults](https://prime.haskell.org/wiki/Defaulting#Proposal1-nametheclass) for flowing from polymorphic representation to the monomorphic result the compiler must emit.
-That is, for a particular operation defined in
     ```haskell
     default Num Integer
     default Real Integer